AgentOps-AI/agents-sdk-examples/README.md

 ### Example Projects

 Each project in this repository:
-- Is built using the AgentOpsAI Agents SDK
+- Is built using the Agents SDK and AgentOpsAI
 - Contains its own documentation and setup instructions
 - Demonstrates specific agent capabilities
 - Includes complete source code and implementation details